mParticle/docs/src/pages/integrations/the-trade-desk/cookie-sync/index.md

  mParticle will only perform a sync for a given mParticle ID if a sync has not already been performed in the previous 14 days.

- The Trade Desk Cookie Sync integration is only available in the US1 Pod - see [Data Localization.](/developers/data-localization)